pantheon-systems/decoupled-kit-js/CONTRIBUTING.md

 [minimist `ParsedArgs`](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/f834dd47e704fe7c65a87664864e78332e63bee7/types/minimist/index.d.ts#L80).
 The `watch` script will pick up this file and execute the generators listed in order in the `_` array.
 See the `watch.example.ts` for an example.

+We recommended using the watch script with the `noInstall` and `noLint` flags set to `true`.
+After the project is generated, `cd` into the `outDir` and run the install command of the package manager of your choice

+If the watch script reloads the templates too often, you can increase the `debounce` value (in milliseconds) to allow for more time between applying changes made to the templates.

 Note: It is not possible to `watch` with multiple _project_ generators in the `_` array.
 Subsequent generators must be add-ons.